A38 road: Devon

-The Plympton bypass was used for a stage in the 1974 Tour de France, the first time the race had ever come to the United Kingdom.
-Popular belief is held that the Plympton bypass was newly completed, but had not yet opened.
-In fact, the Plympton bypass had been open some three years earlier.
+The Plympton bypass opened in 1971, and was used for a stage in the 1974 Tour de France, with a 3.5 mile stretch closed to traffic in order to allow the visit of the race to the United Kingdom.

-The viaducts carrying the A38 over the River Plym, which after the construction of the Marsh Mills flyover became the Exeter bound sliproads, were built in 1969-1970 as part of the Plympton bypass.
+The viaducts carrying the A38 over the River Plym, which after the construction of the Marsh Mills flyover became the Exeter bound sliproads, were built in 1969–1970 as part of the Plympton bypass.
 They were replaced in the 1990s due to suffering from Alkali Silica Reaction, and the project, completed in February 1996 at a cost of £12.25million, involved the world's largest sideways bridge slide at the time for the 410 m, 5,500 tonne bridge.
 This required the road to be closed for only 48 hours, winning it an AA National Motoring Award in 1996 for innovation and minimisation of traffic congestion.

 As with any major road, accidents are likely to occur; however due to the substandard design of some sections of the route between Exeter and Plymouth, the accident rate has been identified as being above the national average for the type of road.
 A spate of accidents in April 2009 heightened local awareness of the issue, with local MP Gary Streeter calling for a review of the road.
 A number of improvements have been made along the route in recent years, mainly being the replacement of worn-out road surfaces, such as those at Buckfastleigh and Ivybridge.
 These projects have also included the replacement of signage, and the reconstruction of exit/entry slips for side turnings, in a bid to make the road safer.

 Presently, the route between Plymouth and the end of M5 is all dual carriageway, and branded the Devon Expressway, being the primary route that links Plymouth to the rest of the country.